 Cloud computing is considered a paradigm shift in technology that will affect most of the organization in the near future.
 Organizations no longer have to run and maintain their own extensive technology infrastructure to support their own businesses rather they can utilize on-demand computing resources as needed.
 This supposed to save much needed time and money and enables organizations to focus on their own core services.
 This course will introduce students to basic concepts and principles of cloud computing.
 The students will learn new programming paradigms and benefits and challenges as well as tradeoffs for using the cloud services.
 The course will teach students how to utilize the cloud services such Amazon (AWS) and Microsoft Azure.
-Other topics such as programming models (MapReduce and Hadoop), virtualization, storage, and distributed file systems will be covered as well.
+Other topics such as programming models (MapReduce and Hadoop), virtualization, storage, and distributed file systems will be covered as well of data warehousing such as ETL, data marts and data cubes will be discussed.
+Data mining techniques of frequent pattern mining, classification, clustering, and analyzing big data will be reviewed.